A-Henriquez/Portfolio/Disk_Image_Manager/README.md

-# CSC360 A3

 # Disk Image Manager

-### Overview
+## Project Overview

-This project is a tool for managing a disk image that implements a custom file system.
-The code allows users to inspect, list, retrieve, and insert files into the disk image.
-The program operates on a custom disk structure that includes superblock information, FAT (File Allocation Table), and directory entries.
-The disk image can be opened, analyzed, and manipulated with a variety of functions provided by the tool.
+This tool is designed to manage a disk image that implements a custom file system.
+The program allows users to inspect, list, retrieve, and insert files into the disk image.
+It operates on a custom disk structure, which includes components like the superblock, FAT (File Allocation Table), and directory entries.
+This project provides insights into file system management, focusing on disk structures and their manipulation.
+This project was developed for the CSC360 Operating Systems course.

-### Key Features
+### Key Features:

-Inspect Disk Image: View basic information about the disk structure (superblock, FAT, and root directory).
+- **Inspect Disk Image**: View information about the disk structure, including the superblock, FAT, and root directory.
-List Directory Contents: List files and directories in a given path within the disk image.
+- **List Directory Contents**: Display files and directories within the disk image.
-Retrieve Files: Retrieve a file from the disk image and save it locally.
+- **Retrieve Files**: Extract a file from the disk image and save it locally.
-Insert Files: Insert new files into the disk image and update the relevant FAT and directory entries.
+- **Insert Files**: Add new files into the disk image, updating the FAT and directory entries.

-### Functions
+### Functions:

-#### diskinfo
+- **diskinfo**:

-This function processes the disk image, retrieves superblock information, and classifies FAT entries (free, reserved, or allocated blocks).
-It then displays this information to the user.
+  - Processes the disk image to retrieve superblock information and classifies FAT entries (free, reserved, or allocated blocks).

-#### display_disk_info
+  - Displays this information to the user, offering insights into the disk's structure and status.

+- **display_disk_info**:
-This function displays the superblock and FAT information, such as block size, block count, and the status of the FAT blocks (free, reserved, or allocated).
+  - Displays detailed information about the superblock and the FAT, such as block size, block count, and the status of FAT blocks (free, reserved, or allocated).

-#### disklist
+- **disklist**:

-This function lists the contents of a directory in the disk image.
-The directory path is specified as a command-line argument.
-It handles both files and directories and displays their metadata (e.g., file size, modification time, etc.).
+  - Lists the contents of a directory within the disk image.
+It takes a directory path as an argument, displaying metadata for each file or directory, such as file size, modification time, etc.

-#### diskget
+- **diskget**:

-This function allows the user to retrieve a file from the disk image.
-It locates the file by traversing the directory structure and then writes the file contents to a local file.
+  - Retrieves a file from the disk image by locating it within the directory structure and then writing the file's contents to a local file.

-#### diskput
+- **diskput**:

-This function inserts a new file into the disk image.
-It writes the contents of a local file into the image, updating the FAT and directory entries as necessary.
+  - Inserts a new file into the disk image by writing the file contents from the local machine, updating the FAT and directory entries as necessary.

+### Technologies Used:
+- **C Programming Language**: The tool is implemented in C.
+- **Custom Disk Image Structure**: The disk image consists of a superblock, FAT, and directory entries, all of which are manipulated by the tool.